danielayamashita/Hierarchical-Building-Microgrid/README.md

   * Horizon (Nh): 6h (_wheather forecast + power consumption_)
   * Ts: 1h (_electricity purchasing or selling in last moment_)

-## Code structure

-The code was developped in object oriented fashion.
-The main file is called *Hierarchical_Building_Microgrid.m*.
-Therefore, to run the MPC controller, you only need to run this file.

-The entire code is structured into 9 classes:

-* Photovoltaic.m
-* Wind_Turbine.m
-* Smart_Building.m
-* Electrical_Vehicle.m
-* Battery.m
-* Electricity_Market.m
-* Tertiary_Control.m
-* Secondary_Control.m
-* Common.m

 ## Simulation

 You can have a preview of the HMPC by seeing the simulations videos of the **Hierarchical Control without disturbance** and **Hierarchical Control with disturbance**: